 Please do get in touch and tell us a bit about yourself if you want to get involved: email@example.com

-- Mike Edwards, despite being Welsh, managed to marry fellow pub rescue team member Clare, and lives in Bladon with his two daughters.
-When legal his worlds of aviation, heritage and pubs overlap.
-Mike set up, and runs, the heritage operations for the Indian and Jordanian Air Forces, including training the Indian Test Pilots.
-Mike, as tech advisor and assistant screenwriter, is hindering a major production company with the adaptation of his book into a film whilst working on his 2nd historical biography.
-Due to clerical error in the Palace he was awarded the MBE in 2011.
+Despite being Welsh, Mike managed to marry the pub rescue instigator, Clare, and lives in Bladon with his two daughters.
+Part of the original team you may have seen him down the drains of the pub or up a ladder or reconstructing the garden during renovation.
+When legal, his worlds of aviation, heritage and pubs overlap.
+Mike set up, and runs, the aviation heritage operations for the Indian and Jordanian Air Forces, training the Indian Test Pilots.
+Mike is hindering a major production company with the adaptation of his book into a film whilst working on his 2nd historical biography.
+Due to a clerical error at the Palace he was awarded the MBE in 2011.
 As long as Wales are not playing rugby he flies as a long haul Captain for British Airways.

 Committee Member – Robin Jones

 Robin has been retired for some years and moved to Bladon in 2017 and has become involved in the village community and feels very strongly that The White House should become the focal point of Village life where friends and interest groups can meet and enjoy the hospitality offered by Johnny and his team.
 Robin also hopes that once the lockdowns are eased groups can be established to play crib, dominoes and other traditional Pub Games.